-5.7 JAVA Card
+5. 7 JAVA Card

 Java Card was introduced by Schlumberger and submitted as a standard by JavaSoft recently.
 Schlumberger has the only Java card on the market currently, and the company is the first JavaCard licensee.
-A smart card with the potential to set the overall smart card.
-JavaCard is comprised of standard classes and APIs that let Java applets run different applications.
+A smart card with the potential to set the overall smart card standard, JavaCard is comprised of standard classes and APIs that let Java applets run directly on a standard ISO 7816 compliant card.
+JavaCards enable secure and chip independent execution of different applications.